akrutsinger/binja-codemode-mcp/README.md

 1. Open Binary Ninja and load a binary
 2. Start the server: `Plugins > MCP Code Mode > Start Server`
-3. Start prompting!
+3. In your MCP client (Claude, Zed, etc.), start prompting!

 ### Example Prompts
 ```
-"List all functions that reference memcpy and check if they validate sizes"
+"List all functions that reference memcpy and check if they validate buffer sizes"

-"Decompile the main function and identify potential buffer overflows"
+"Decompile main() and identify potential security issues"

 "Create a checkpoint, then rename all sub_* functions based on their behavior"

-"Find all string references and categorize them by type"
+"Find and categhorize all string references by type (URL, file path, error message, etc.)"

+"Analyze the binary's attack surface by examining input validation in network-facing functions"
 ```

 ## API Overview

+The Python code written by the LLM has access to the `binja` object with these methods:

 ### Query
 **Binary Info**